Safety on Campus

 - Look, See, Move — If you sense danger, quickly move away from the threat; cross the street if possible, increase your pace, join a group of people nearby if you can or find an area where you can secure yourself and call for help.

 - Call Us — Emergency phones are located across campus and are marked with blue lights.
 These connect directly to on-duty CPS officers.
-Have the CPS number (503-352-2230) programmed in your cell phone, or if necessary call 911 to summon help.
+Have the CPS number (503-352-2230) programed in your cell phone, or if necessary call 911 to summon help.

 Situations involving Armed Violence